-- for a peson in a positon of trust to abuse their potion (for expample caregivers, teachers, coaches) and have a sexual relation or engage in sexual activity with someone under 18.
+- for a person in a position of trust to abuse their potion (for example, caregivers, teachers, coaches) and have a sexual relation or engage in sexual activity with someone under 18.

-In scotland you are held accountable for your criminal responsability at the age of 12.
+In Scotland you are held accountable for your criminal responsibility at the age of 12.

-People aged 12-16 can be taken to court for serious crimes commited.
+People aged 12-16 can be taken to court for serious crimes they have committed.